shobhakartiwari/SwiftUI-Interview-Questions/README.md

 - **What is `@Environment` and `@EnvironmentObject`’s role in managing orientation?**
   `@Environment`

+## Why Does SwiftUI Use Struct for Views Instead of Class?
+- follow my answer on medium : https://medium.com/@shobhakartiwari/why-does-swiftui-use-struct-for-views-instead-of-class-8cff0f5d2073

 ---

 Feel free to contribute by adding more questions or submitting PRs for answers to these questions!